-I went into this story expecting Voltage to bring me the moon on a string and I got that and more.
-I didn’t think anything could be more heartbreakingly tragic than Soji Okita’s route, but I was mistaken.
-Hajime Saito was definitely worth the wait!
+Of all the routes in Era of Samurai: Code of Love Hajime Saito is the character I was most interested in!
+I’ve been (im)patiently waiting Saito’s route since it was announced.
+I love Hajime Saito in Hakuoki, so I had high expectations for his route.
+Hajime Saito is my favorite member of the Shinsengumi!
+So I went into this story expecting Voltage to bring me the moon on a string and I got that and more.
+I didn’t think anything could be more heartbreakingly tragic than Soji Okita’s route.
+But I was mistaken, Hajime Saito was definitely worth the wait!

-The MC in this route was much more realistic than her previous iterations, for the first time we get to experience the full scope of the MC’s loss.
-I know that her loss was only meant to act as a springboard for Saito’s character development, but for the first time we see the MC get upset about her own situation.
-And I don’t mean a few tears and we’re good, the MC in this route actually goes through something akin to depression and because she goes through it she is able to empathize with Saito rather than just sympathize.
+The MC in this route was much more realistic than her previous iterations.
+For the first time we get to experience the full scope of the MC’s loss.
+I know that her loss was only meant to act as a springboard for Saito’s character development.
+But for the first time we see the MC get upset about her own situation.
+The MC in this route actually goes through something akin to depression and because she goes through it she is able to empathize with Saito rather than just sympathize.
 It also makes her eventual turn around that much more satisfying!

-So, unlike the previous routes, Voltage decided to replace the MC’s female friend with a completely new character, a smokin’ hot doctor friend of the MC’s father.
-I for one welcome the change, and no it’s not just because he’s a Dr. McDreamy… not that that hurts, but because he offers a fresh outside perspective on the events of the story.
-The female friend, didn’t really serve a purpose other than to act as the embodiment of all the townspeople’s negative feelings towards the Shinsengumi.
-She’s never really given the chance to get to know the Shinsengumi the way we do, so her opinion of them doesn’t change at all.
-But, Dr. McSteamy does get the opportunity to live among the Shinsengumi, so his overall opinion of them does change, not by much, but it’s enough to make a difference.
+In Saito’s route Voltage replaced the MC’s female friend with a completely new character, a smokin’ hot doctor friend of the MC’s father.
+I for one welcome the change, and no it’s not just because he’s a Dr. McDreamy.
+Not that that hurts, but because he offers a fresh outside perspective on the events of the story.
+The female friend, didn’t really serve a purpose other than to act as the voice of all the townspeople’s negative feelings towards the Shinsengumi.
+Because she never gets the chance to get to know the Shinsengumi the way we do, she never gets a chance to understand them.
+But, Dr. McSteamy does get the opportunity to live among the Shinsengumi.
+So his overall opinion of them does change, not by much, but it’s enough to make a difference.

 I don’t know what’s going on with Voltage right now, but I hope they keep it up!
-The routes in this game are only getting better, I didn’t think anything could surpass Soji Okita’s route… but Hajime Saito’s route did just that!
+The routes in this game are only getting better.
+I didn’t think anything could surpass Soji Okita’s route.
 From start to finish, I loved everything about this story.

-The story was well written and it did an excellent job of showing the growth of not just Saito, but of the MC as well.
-The situations presented were handled well and I really felt for the characters as the story began to take an bit of a dark turn towards the end.
-I will admit that I saw the “reveal” coming from a mile away, but it was done in such a way that it still managed to hit me right in the feels.
-The romance between Saito and the MC was well paced and it was nice to see the subtle changes in Saito’s personality as he began opening up to the MC.
-Plus his romantic scenes were just so emotionally charged and beautiful, I just couldn’t help but fall for Saito along with the MC!
+Saito’s route did an excellent job of showing the growth of not just Saito, but of the MC as well.
+I will admit that I saw the “reveal” coming from a mile away.
+The romance between Saito and the MC was well paced.
+And it was nice to see the subtle changes in Saito’s personality as he began opening up to the MC.
+His romantic scenes were just so emotionally charged and beautiful.
+I just couldn’t help but fall for Saito along with the MC!